 Growing Valerian from seed

-- Surface sow the small seeds and then tamp them into the soil surface or cover the seeds with a very thin layer of soil.
+- Surface sow the seeds and then lightly tamp them into the soil surface and do not cover them with soil, as the seeds need light to germinate.

-- Germination in about 2 weeks to 1 month.
+- Maintain a soil temperature of 15° to 21°C for optimal germination.
+Germination in about 2 weeks to 1 month.

 - The plant prefers moist, rich loam soil, but performs well in average garden soils,